 And here are a couple of don’ts:

-With this in mind Understanding ModernGov are delighted to introduce our new ‘Management Series’ – a three-day series of workshops aimed at managers.
+With this in mind, Understanding ModernGov are delighted to launch our ‘Management Series’ – a three-day series of workshops aimed at managers and senior professionals.
 These are:

 Day One – Effective Coaching and Mentoring for Managers – Led by our chair Jacqueline Baker, this training day looks at the ability to be an effective coach or mentor.
 Coaching and mentoring your staff is a powerful and cost-effective tool for you as a manager to improve your staff’s skills and professional development.
 To embed coaching and mentoring structures within your organisation requires you as a manager to develop the understanding of the key techniques and methods.
 This highly interactive Effective Coaching and Mentoring for Managers training course helps you develop the key skills and techniques that are required to become an effective coach or mentor.